 How can I apply?

 The class selection process begins each spring with a call for nominations.
-We will be accepting nominations for Class XIV beginning April 1, 2020 – April 30, 2020.
-All those nominated will be invited to submit an application in May.
+We will be accepting nominations for Class XVII beginning April 1, 2023 – April 30, 2023.
+All individuals nominated through this form will be invited to submit an application in May.

 How is the class selected?

 Class members are selected based on their leadership abilities, career accomplishments, volunteer activities, contributions to the community, and commitment to work towards a collaborative and thriving Polk County.
 These items are covered in the application, and letters of reference are not required or accepted.

 Applications are given to a confidential Selection Committee, which closely examines them and performs the difficult task of selecting a representative cross-section of leaders as members of the upcoming class.
 Leadership Polk does not discriminate because of age, sex, race, religion, or national origin.
 The composition of the Selection Committee is kept confidential to prevent outside influence.

 Preference will be given to those applicants that have completed a local leadership program.
 If you are unsure about your eligibility, please contact Polk Vision prior to applying.

 Typically there are more qualified applicants than positions available.
 Because the program is limited in size, many qualified individuals must be deferred.
 Those not accepted in a given year may be considered again in subsequent years if they wish to reapply.

 Spouses will not be accepted into the same class.
 Announced political candidates will not be accepted.
 Multiple applicants from the same business or organization are typically not selected into the same class, but rare exceptions may be made depending on the organizational structure.